nodejs/node/doc/api/http2.md

 while the session is waiting for the remote peer to acknowledge the new settings.

-*Note*: The new settings will not become effective until the SETTINGS acknowledgment is received and the `'localSettings'` event is emitted.
+The new settings will not become effective until the SETTINGS acknowledgment is received and the `'localSettings'` event is emitted.
 It is possible to send multiple SETTINGS frames while acknowledgment is still pending.

 #### http2session.type
 <!-- YAML